Who is a Licensed Insolvency Trustee?

-A Licensed Insolvency Trustee is a person who is licensed by the federal government to administer bankruptcy and consumer proposals in Canada.
-They are regulated by a division of Industry Canada called the Office of the Superintendent of Bankruptcy (the OSB).
+A Licensed Insolvency Trustee is an individual authorized by the Canadian federal government to oversee bankruptcy and consumer proposals in the country.
+This role falls under the supervision of the Office of the Superintendent of Bankruptcy (OSB), a department within Industry Canada.

-- prepare official documentation that is both filed with the OSB and used to notify creditors;
+- Creating official documentation for filing with the OSB and notifying creditors;

-- ensure that debtors are provided with mandatory counselling and access to mediation services if there is a dispute regarding any income they are required to contribute;
+- Ensuring that debtors receive mandatory counseling and access to mediation services if disagreements arise over any required income contributions;

-- sell the debtor’s assets, except those exempt from seizure by provincial and federal laws, and hold the proceeds in trust for distribution to creditors;
+- Selling the debtor’s assets, excluding those protected by provincial and federal laws, and holding the resulting funds in trust for distribution to creditors;

-- administer the bankrupt estate from beginning to end;
+- Overseeing the administration of the bankrupt estate from start to finish;

-- assess the debtor’s conduct both before and during a bankruptcy, as well as the cause(s) of the bankruptcy; and
+- Evaluating the debtor’s behavior prior to and during bankruptcy, as well as identifying the causes of the bankruptcy.

 Contact Rumanek & Company.
 For more information on bankruptcy and debt solutions.
 Or please fill out the free bankruptcy evaluation form.
 To learn more please visit our YouTube Channel.
 Rumanek & Company have been helping individuals and families overcome debt for more than 25 years